 The original lawsuit filed on December 20, 2005, alleges that Southwest Airlines, Boeing, and the City of Chicago, are guilty of negligence, a conscious disregard for safety and strict liability for causing Southwest Airlines Flight 1248 to run off Runway 31C and crash-land during a snowstorm.
 The Boeing 737-700 plowed through an airport perimeter fence and onto a busy street, striking several vehicles.
 The plane landed on top of a car, killing a young boy and injuring his family members.
 Passengers suffered fear, pre-impact terror, post-crash fear of fire, emotional distress, and physical injury.

 About Ronald L. M. Goldman

-Ron Goldman is a senior partner and trial attorney at Baum Hedlund Aristei & Goldman, based in Los Angeles and was a lead attorney handling the discovery and deposition efforts in the similar Southwest runway crash where SWA Flight 1455 over-ran the runway on landing at Burbank, California on March 5, 2000.
+Ron Goldman is a senior shareholder and trial attorney at Baum Hedlund Aristei & Goldman, based in Los Angeles and was a lead attorney handling the discovery and deposition efforts in the similar Southwest runway crash where SWA Flight 1455 over-ran the runway on landing at Burbank, California on March 5, 2000.
 Ron is Board Certified by the National Board of Trial Advocates as a Certified Civil Trial Advocate and has been practicing law for more than 40 years.
 He is also a private pilot.
 He taught for 21 years at Pepperdine School of Law as an adjunct Law Professor, where he developed and taught the course on Aviation Accident Law.
 Baum Hedlund has represented passengers in 57 airline crashes.